Perinban/Stock-Market-Analysis/README.md

 Data availability refers to the process of ensuring that the required data for analysis is readily available and accurate.
-This subsection describes how the data on ticker symbols as well as associated information were gathered for the DAX companies included in the study.
+This subsection describes how the data on ticker symbols as well as associated information were gathered for the companies included in the study.

 **2.1.1.1) Ticker Symbol Information:**

-The ticker symbols for this research on DAX companies were collected using the pyTickerSymbols Python package.
-We chose data for DAX companies that are readily available for the period of 3 years, ensuring comprehensive analysis.
+The ticker symbols for this research on companies were collected using the pyTickerSymbols Python package.
+We chose data for companies that are readily available for the period of 3 years, ensuring comprehensive analysis.
 The data selection for the source code is **\[Mentioned in Appendix 3\].**

 **2.1.1.2) Ticker Information with Historical Data:**

-The ticker information for this research on DAX companies was collected from Yahoo Finance API using a caching approach to prevent server overload.
+The ticker information for this research on companies was collected from Yahoo Finance API using a caching approach to prevent server overload.
 This data covers the period from 2021 until the present.
 It includes two types of data: company-related information, which is stored